yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

 * in the above example, we are still able to call our `adder` function as the function declaration has been hoisted to the top of the current scope

 #### Call Stack
-In javascript every syncronus function that is called is push onto a stack.
+In javascript every syncronus function that is called is push onto a stack in V8.
 When the function that is running returns it is poped off a stack.
 The function on top of the stack is allways the function that is currently running.

-This stack is referd to as a callstack.
-The callstack is allways printed to the screen when an error is thrown, which helps developers to trace where errors have occurd in their code.
+This stack is referd to as a **Call Stack**.
+The Call Stack is allways printed to the screen when an error is thrown, which helps developers to trace where errors have occurd in their code.

+#### Callback Queue
+When an asyncronous function called *foo* is invoked it is pushed on to the V8 Call Stack.
+Then foo makes a call to A Browser API or Node API and passes on a callback.
+Then the *foo* function is poped of the V8 Call Stack, and V8 keeps on exicuting Syncronous.
+Meanwhile the external Browser/Node API is still running.
+Once the external API has completed its task it will pass any results into the callback and enqueue the callback on V8s **Callback Queue**.
+Functions stored on the Callback Queue are not exicuting, they are only waiting to be put on to the Call Stack so they can exicuted their code.

 #### Event Loop
-* the NodeJS event loop operates under a single thread
-  * it supports concurrency through the use of events and callbacks
-* NodeJS uses many threads "underneath the hood" (libuv)
-  * we are programming at a higher abstraction - removing the need to deal with lower level threading
-* when NodeJS starts up, it processes the input script then begins processing the event loop
-* phases of the event loop:
-  * **poll** - retrieve new I/O events
-  * **check** - `setImmediate` callbacks are invoked
-  * **close callbacks** - connections are closed (`socket.on('close', function(){...})`)
-  * **timers** - scheduled callbacks are invoked
-  * **I/O callbacks** - executes all callbacks (with the exception of close callbacks, callbacks scheduled by timers, and `setImmediate`)
-  * **idle/prepare** - NodeJS sits in an idle state - only used internally
+The event loop is in charge of dequeueing callbacks from the V8 Callback Queue and pushing them on to the Call Stack.
+It has one rule for doing this.
+It will only push a callback on to the Call Stack if it is empty.
+* When the Call Stack pops its last function
+ * The Event Loop will check if any callbacks are in the Callback Queue
+ * If it finds a callback it will dequeue it from the Callback Queue and Push it on the Call Stack
+* When both the Call Stack and Callback Queue are empty
+ * The Event Loop will watch the Callback Queue for new callbacks
+ * When a callback is encuded it will be immediatly dequeued and pushed on to the Call Stack

 ## NodeJS Callback Pattern
 NodeJS made the decision to have all asyncronus events be handled using error first callbacks.
 The main advantage of this is that all aysncrouns methods have a consisitant interface.
 This means that when you are working with Asyncrouns NodeJS code, you can allways assume how the callback is going to be fromated, making your life as a developer much easier!